 2. Optimise your menu

 Attractive pricing and deals help turn hungry browsers into buyers.
-But, to keep customers choosing your restaurant, make it effortless for them to order exactly what they want, when they want it.
-In-app customers are not speaking to a live restaurant representative, so it's essential for your menu items to be easily customisable.
-For instance, White Castle's flexible online ordering options meet customers where they are – both in terms of their cravings and geographic location.
+But to keep customers choosing your restaurant, make it effortless for them to order exactly what they want, when they want it.
+In-app customers aren’t speaking to a live restaurant representative, so it’s essential for your menu items to be easily customisable.
+For example, White Castle’s flexible online ordering options meet customers where they are—both in terms of their cravings and geographic location.
 Ordering a slider in New York or New Jersey, for example, comes with certain expectations, so the company has made it easy for customers to opt out of default selections and enjoy a high degree of control over their order.
-Choice and flexibility at users' fingertips goes a long way towards reducing errors and chargebacks and improving customer satisfaction.
+Choice and flexibility at users’ fingertips goes a long way towards reducing errors and chargebacks and improving customer satisfaction.

 3. Suggest complementary items

-Provide suggestions for items that pair well together.
-One common tactic is to suggest a drink pairing with a main dish for an added cost.
-This is a win-win – customers have got more to enjoy, and you benefit from a higher check total.
+Offer suggestions for items that go well together.
+A common approach is to recommend a drink pairing with a main course for an additional cost.
+This benefits everyone: customers have more to enjoy, and you gain from a higher bill total.

-Make sure you train your restaurant staff to suggest these offers in person as well.
-A conversation about the pairing may go further towards persuading the customer than simply including it as an option on your menu.
+Make sure your restaurant staff are trained to suggest these options in person as well.
+Talking to customers about the pairing can be more persuasive than simply listing it as an option on your menu.

-For BOGOF deals, try offering complementary items like 2 mains that pair well together, or a side dish that fits well with a main.
-This strategy can encourage customers to sample menu items they would otherwise forgo – making it more likely they'll order them in the future.
+For BOGO deals, try offering complementary items such as two mains that go well together, or a side dish that complements a main.
+This approach can encourage customers to try menu items they might otherwise skip—making it more likely they’ll order them in the future.

 4. Upsell add-ons

-Like complementary items, you can upsell add-ons that round off a meal.
-Most often, these add-ons could take the form of a starter, a dessert, a side dish or even a premium topping.
+Like complementary items, you can upsell add-ons that complete a meal.
+Most often, these add-ons take the form of a starter, a dessert, a side dish, or even a premium topping.

-If a customer orders a main, for example, you could offer the option to add soup or salad for a few pounds more.
-These items often don't cost a lot for you to make, and selling them more frequently can lead to a noticeable increase in profits.
+If a customer orders a main course, for example, you could offer to add a soup or a salad for a few pounds more.
+These items often don’t cost much, and selling them more frequently can lead to a noticeable increase in profits.

 Attract new and returning customers to your restaurant location by using your physical space in creative ways.
-Here are a few ideas that can give your brick-and-mortar real estate more selling power:
+Here are a few ideas that can give your brick-and-mortar premises more selling power:

-• Place a QR code with an online menu on a street-facing window to drive orders
+- Place a QR code with an online menu on a street-facing window to encourage orders

-• Set up a stand outside with grab-and-go items for purchase
+- Set up a stall outside with grab-and-go items for sale

-• Design signage that highlights promotions or new seasonal items
+- Design signage that highlights offers or new seasonal items

-These ideas help inspire curiosity and appetites – and act as an invitation to step inside and book a table.
+These ideas help spark curiosity and appetites—and act as an invitation to step inside and book a table.

 6. Use social media

-Posting on social media gives you an opportunity to expand your reach to new audiences.
-In fact, according to a 2024 NielsenIQ, GfK, and World Data Lab report, 53% of Gen Z consumers – who make up roughly a quarter of the global population and are the largest generation in history – have selected "buy" buttons on social media networks.
-This suggests the importance of social commerce and making sure that your restaurant is visible on social platforms.
+Posting on social media gives you the chance to broaden your reach to new audiences.
+In fact, according to a 2024 NielsenIQ, GfK, and World Data Lab report, 53% of Gen Z consumers—who make up roughly a quarter of the global population as the largest generation in history—have clicked on “buy” buttons on social media networks.
+This highlights the importance of social commerce and making sure your restaurant is visible on social platforms.

-To promote your restaurant widely, design and share content that's tailored to each platform.
-For example, you can use a Facebook page to announce new menu items, hour changes and upcoming events.
+To promote your restaurant widely, create and share content that’s tailored to each platform.
+For example, you can use a Facebook page to announce new menu items, changes to opening hours, and upcoming events.
 To post photos of menu items or behind-the-scenes content, consider focusing on Instagram or TikTok.
-You can also create a picture-worthy place in your restaurant to encourage photo ops, increasing the chances that customers will share content with their followers.
+You can also create a photo-friendly spot in your restaurant to encourage photo opportunities, increasing the chances that customers will share content with their followers.

 7. Experiment with ads